TokenEx/tokenex.github.io/content/Appendix.md

 ## Glossary

-**LUHN:** LUHN - The Luhn algorithm or Luhn formula, also known as the "modulus 10" or "mod 10" algorithm, is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers, IMEI numbers, National Provider Identifier numbers in US and Canadian Social Insurance Numbers.
+**LUHN:** - The Luhn algorithm or Luhn formula, also known as the "modulus 10" or "mod 10" algorithm, is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers, IMEI numbers, National Provider Identifier numbers in US and Canadian Social Insurance Numbers.

 The formula verifies a number against its included check digit, which is usually appended to a partial account number to generate the full account number.
 This account number must pass the following test: